The University of Guelph recognizes eight areas of disability which are likely to occur among the university population.

 Where the disability is not apparent, verification of the need for accommodations and support may be requested from a medical doctor, psychologist or other appropriate professional depending on the disability.
 In some cases documentation will need to be renewed annually or updated to reflect current functioning.

 Confidentiality and Retention of Documentation

-All information shared with the CSD will remain confidential to the staff associated with the CSD and will be stored securely for a period of 10 years after which the documentation will be shredded.
+All information shared with SAS will remain confidential to the staff associated with SAS and will be stored securely for a period of 10 years after which the documentation will be shredded.